-Joseph R. Weist is the chief financial officer of the YMCA of Greater Hartford.
+Mr. Weist is the chief financial officer of the Tampa Metropolitan Area YMCA.

-His YMCA career has spanned more than 25 years.
-Prior to joining the team in Hartford in 2002, he was the director of finance for the YMCA of Greater Des Moines, Iowa.
+His YMCA career has spanned more than 30 years.
+Prior to joining the Tampa team in 2022, he was the chief financial officer at the YMCA of Greater Hartford in 2002 and director of finance for the YMCA of Greater Des Moines, Iowa in 1992.

 In addition to his duties in Hartford, Mr. Weist is a national trainer in fiscal management for the YMCA of the USA.